ITSpecialist111/ai_automation_suggester/README.md

 2. **Copy to Home Assistant**

-   - Place the `ai_suggester` directory inside the `custom_components` directory of your Home Assistant configuration folder.
+   - Place the `ai_automation_suggester` directory inside the `custom_components` directory of your Home Assistant configuration folder.
    - Your directory structure should look like this:

      ```
      └── config/
          ├── configuration.yaml
          └── custom_components/
-             └── ai_suggester/
+             └── ai_automation_suggester/
                  ├── __init__.py
                  ├── config_flow.py
                  ├── const.py